 The HSBC Gold Mastercard Credit Card: Is It a Good Card for Balance Transfers?

 The HSBC Gold Mastercard is designed for cardholders looking for an introductory 0% APR on balance transfers, but it has little else to offer in terms of attractive perks and benefits.
 The possibility of a high APR after the introductory period — and the availability of slightly longer intro APR offers elsewhere — means you may want to evaluate your options before choosing a balance transfer card.

 In this review:

 - HSBC Gold Mastercard Benefits

 - How It Compares to Similar Cards

 The HSBC Gold Mastercard is a simple, straightforward card with a few perks beyond its introductory APR offer and potential for a fairly low APR when the intro period runs out.

 0% APR for 18 Months

-The biggest selling point for the HSBC Gold Mastercard is its introductory 0% APR for 18 months on both balance transfers and new credit card purchases.
+The biggest selling point for the HSBC Gold Mastercard is its introductory 0% APR for 18 months on both balance transfers.
 This feature helps cardholders bogged down by existing high-interest credit card debt to pay off said debt in a cost-effective way.
 Another reason to use this card would be to finance a big purchase you can’t afford to pay for outright.